AkiKurisu/Next-Gen-Dialogue/README.md

 ### Create a Dialogue Tree

-NextGenDialogueTree and NextGenDialogueTreeSO are used to store dialogue data.
+`NextGenDialogueComponent` and `NextGenDialogueGraphAsset` are used to store dialogue data.
 In order to facilitate understanding, it is collectively referred to as dialogue tree.
 The following process is to create a dialogue tree that contains only a single dialogue and a single option:

-1. Mount NextGenDialogueTree on any gameObject
+1. Mount `NextGenDialogueComponent` on any gameObject
 2. Click ``Edit DialogueTree`` to enter the editor
 3. Create the Container/dialogue node, the node is the dialogue container used in the game
 4. Connect the Parent port of the dialogue Node to the root node.
 You can have multiple dialogue in one dialogueTree, but only those connected to the root node will be used.